Please rotate your device

 An unmarried father will only have automatic parental responsibility for his child if he is named on the birth certificate and if the child was born after 1st December 2003.
 Parental responsibility can be acquired by a father by marrying the mother, by entering into a parental responsibility agreement or by obtaining a parental responsibility order from the court.

-For detailed advice in any of these areas please contact us on 02380 713060 for a free initial consultation.
+For detailed advice in any of these areas please contact us on 02380 713060 for an initial consultation.